matrix-org/matrix-spec-proposals/proposals/2836-threading.md

  - Additional work required for threading to work with E2EE.
 See MSC1849 for proposals, but they all boil down to having the `m.relationship` field unencrypted in the event `content`.

-Additional concerns:
- - The name of the `rel_type` is prone to bike-shedding: "m.reference", "m.reply", "m.in_reply_to", etc. This proposal opts for the decisions made in MSC1849 which is "m.reference".

 Edge cases:
  - Any event `type` can have an `m.relationship` field in its `content`.
  - Redacting an event with an `m.relationship` field DOES NOT remove the relationship.
 Instead, it is preserved similar to how `membership`